FY2022

 Makoto Sato (Professor, Faculty of Law, Kyoto Sangyo University)

-This training is mainly for FD beginners.
-I have in mind those who are interested in FD but don't know where to start.
+This training program is mainly for FD beginners.
+We have in mind those who are interested in FD but don’t know where to start.
 In this program, participants will first be informed about the University Consortium Kyoto and the FD training opportunities it provides.
-Next, we will confirm the basic knowledge about FD.
-This training will be an opportunity to confirm the "basic knowledge of FD", such as what FD is, why FD is needed, and who FD should be for.
+Next, we will confirm the basic knowledge of FD.
+This training is an opportunity to confirm the “basic knowledge of FD”, such as what FD is, why FD is needed, and who FD should be for.

-The 2nd Workshop on the Use of ICT in Classes
+2nd Workshop on the use of ICT in the classroom

 Schedule: